vikasgaddu1/rtf2pdfCombineWithToc/docs/task-manager-prd.md

 ## 2. Functional Requirements

 ### FR1: Input Processing
-The tool must accept the following inputs via CLI arguments:
+The tool must accept the following inputs:
 1. Path to the input folder containing RTF files
 2. Path to the user-provided Excel file mapping output_name to section_number
 3. Path to the output folder for the final PDF and any reports